 \section{Abstract}

-The paper deals with $\Sigma-$composition and $\Sigma$-essential composition of terms, which lead to stable and s-stable varieties of algebras.
+The paper deals with $\Sigma$-composition and $\Sigma$-essential composition of terms which lead to stable and s-stable varieties of algebras.
 A full description of all stable varieties of semigroups, commutative and idempotent groupoids is obtained.
-We use an abstract reduction system which simplifies the presentations of terms of type $\tau=(2)$ to study the varietiy of idempotent groupoids and s-stable varieties of groupoids.
-They are used as an alternating of the stable varieties, aiming to highlight replacing the subterms of a term in a deductive systems instead of the usual replacing the variables with terms.
+We use an abstract reduction system which simplifies the presentations of terms of type $\tau=(2)$ to study the variety of idempotent groupoids and s-stable varieties of groupoids.
+S-stable varieties are a variation of stable varieties, used to highlight replacement of subterms of a term in a deductive system instead of the usual replacement of variables by terms.